The Apartment

 The inciting incident occurs at 13 minutes when Personnel Director Sheldrake discovers Baxter's arrangement and demands exclusive use of the apartment for his own affair, threatening Baxter's job security while dangling a promotion..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This illustrates the protagonist's commitment to Baxter discovers that Sheldrake's mistress is Fran Kubelik - the woman Baxter loves.
+This reveals the protagonist's commitment to Baxter discovers that Sheldrake's mistress is Fran Kubelik - the woman Baxter loves.
 He must choose to continue the arrangement despite his heartbreak, fully entering the compromised world., moving from reaction to action.

 The Collapse moment at 83 minutes (66% through) represents the emotional nadir.
 Here, Baxter's reputation is destroyed when Fran's brother-in-law punches him at a bar, publicly humiliating him.
 Simultaneously, Sheldrake fires his secretary (who revealed the truth to Mrs. Sheldrake) and prepares to divorce his wife for Fran.
-Baxter's complicity has cost him everything., demonstrates the protagonist at their lowest point.
+Baxter's complicity has cost him everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 72% of the runtime.
 Baxter refuses to give Sheldrake the apartment key, quits his job, and reclaims his integrity.
 "I've decided to become a mensch."
 He chooses humanity over advancement., demonstrating the transformation achieved throughout the journey.